FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monstermaker.md

 * `Spawn position [LP]` - a position to spawn a monster at.
 * `Face to [LP]` - the spawned monster will face to this position.
 If set to `*player` it faces to the closest alive player.
 * `Warpball` - the name of the warpball template or `env_warpball` entity to play along with the monster spawn.
 The warpball template search is prioritized over the entity search.
+* `Trigger on death notice` - trigger each time when some child dies.
+The activator is monstermaker.

 ### New spawnflags